dcunited001/dcunited001.github.io/_drafts/a-speculative-history-of-five-thousand-bc-2.md

 kill someone with a gun, it's not very hard.
 You can sort of look the other way and squeeze real hard and it's over.
 You've done it, one quick action and you've completed your mistake and you can get on with guilt and whatnot.
 But a rock?
-You've just got to keep bashing and bashing and it's really just a more emotional experience.
+You really gotta loathe somebody to do that.
+Cain't do much with just a rock.
+You've just got to keep bashing and bashing and it's really just a raw visceral emotional experience.
+It's gonna scar your psyche a bit.
 And you can't convince dozens of people to fight each other with rocks.
 Just not going to happen.

 So you see.
 Warfare's just not a good idea right now.
 It's hard to kill people.
 And like other things at this point, people just aren't very good at it yet.
 There's no armor or anything and there's no guarantee that you won't get killed yourself.
 It's really a coin toss.
 There's no reassuring feeling that your technology is going